redhat-appstudio/rhtap-cli/README.md

 The `tssc` is designed to be user-friendly, providing a seamless installation process for users of all skill levels.

-# Deploy RHTAP
+# Deploy TSSC

 Install the `tssc` binary on your local machine following [these instructions](#installing-tssc).

-Follow the below steps to deploy RHTAP on Openshift cluster.
+Follow the below steps to deploy TSSC on Openshift cluster.

 1. Create the installer's cluster configuration.
 You can use a local configuration file, or default settings.
 To use the default settings, run the command bellow, and see the [configuration](#configuration) section for more details.